 WCAPS Young Ambassador Program (YAP)

 Join the WCAPS YAP for a conference call on August 14th at 6:30 to discuss future programs and activities.
-You can register for the call here.

 On July 8th, WCAPS hosted an event with the Washington Center for Internships and Academic Seminars.
 WCAPS members provided advice on careers in foreign policy.

 Please join the WCAPS Young Ambassadors and JHU SAIS for a discussion on navigating careers in foreign policy.
-You can register here.